JaredBrown1/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The difference is that .foreach doesnt make a new array but .map does

 2. What is the difference between a function and a method?

+The differnce is that a method is associated with an object and a function isnt

 3. What is closure?

+A closure combines functions that are enclosed and that are referring to its surrounding state

 4. Describe the four rules of the 'this' keyword.

+1-The value of "this" inside a function will be the window object whenever a function is contained inside the global scope
+2-The object before that dot is "this" when a function is called by a preceding dot
+3-"This" refers to the specific instance of the object that is created and returned by the constructor function whenever a constructor function is used 4-"This" is defined when the JS method "Call" or "apply" is used.

 5. Why do we need super() in an extended class?

+If we dont inclue super then it wont inherit anything from the parent constructor.

 ## Project Set up